 Here are some rims with worn brake tracks:

 One obvious way to build longer-wearing rims is a thicker brake track.
 Unfortunately, many press articles encourage buyers to focus on low weight.
-In turn, makers give us lighter weight -- but pretty much everything else gets worse; in this case, a faster-wearing rim.
+In turn, makers give us lighter weight, but pretty much every other rim attribute gets worse; in this case, the rim wears out faster.